-Most of us spend a great deal of time sitting behind our desks, or in conference rooms or colleagues’ offices, so having a short practice that helps you relax while at work can be beneficial.
-What I call the desk chair meditation gives you a way to incorporate a short mindfulness practice into your day.
+Most of us spend a great deal of time sitting behind our desks, or in conference rooms or colleagues’ offices, so having a short practice that helps you refresh your attention while at work can be beneficial.
+What I call the “desk chair” meditation gives you a way to incorporate a short mindfulness practice into your day.

-- The main part of this practice involves what’s called a “body scan,” which is very simple to do.
-Begin by bringing your attention to the sensations of your breath.
+- Begin by bringing your attention to the sensations of your breath.

 - Just notice.
 No need to judge or engage in discursive thinking.
 If your mind is pulled away or wanders, redirect your attention, firmly and gently.

 - Move your attention next to the tops of your feet, ankles, lower legs, knees, and so forth.

 - Gradually scan through your body, noticing sensations, noticing discomfort, and noticing areas of your body where you detect an absence of sensations.
 No need to search for sensations; just keep scanning through your body, taking your time and being open to what is here.

 Excerpted from Finding the Space to Lead: A Practical Guide to Mindful Leadership by Janice Marturano.
 Copyright ©2014 by Janice Marturano.
 January, 2014, by Bloomsbury Press.
 Reprinted with permission.